StevenPersoon/OU_PIDproject/README.md

+THE FOLLOWING README IS MADE BY THE ORIGINAL PROGRAMMER WE (DIRK & STEVEN) COPIED IT.

 # PID in a nutshell

 This is a testbed for control-theory applications: try to steer the ship to the center